-Often referred to as the deadliest tiger in history, the Champawat tiger is said to have killed 436 people in Nepal and India in the late 1800s and early 1900s.
+Often referred to as the deadliest tiger in history, the Champawat tiger is said to have killed a staggering 436 people in Nepal and India in the late 1800s and early 1900s.

 The tigress started her killing spree in Nepal ambushing people in the jungle.
 As her body count grew, hunters were sent in.
-When they failed to stop her, Nepal sent the army in.
+When they failed to stop her, Nepal took the extreme step of sending their army.
 The tiger had over 200 victims by this point.
 They only managed to shift the problem elsewhere.

 The pressure put on the tiger by the army forced it across the Sarda River into India where it continued its reign of terror.
 Fear of the tiger gripped the region as the tiger started getting more brazen, dragging off victims to be eaten in broad daylight.

 Eventually the news of the tiger reached Jim Corbett, who was known for stopping maneaters.
 In 1907, he travelled to the village of the latest victim to begin his hunt.
 He described the terror of the people living in the area upon his arrival in his book "Man-Eaters of Kumaon."

 "The people of the village, numbering some fifty men, women and children, were in a state of abject terror and though the sun was still up when I arrived I found the entire population inside their homes behind locked doors," he wrote.
 "I was informed that for five days no one had gone beyond their own doorsteps.
 The insanitary condition of the courtyard testified to the truth of this statement that food was running short, and that the people would starve if the tiger was not killed or driven away."